-It is also worth mentioning that the specified model will be used for static risk assessment during preparation for certification by the CSP, as well as during the continuous monitoring phase, during which the compliance of the cloud service with the selected certification scheme will be continuously evaluated.
-The use of the risk assessment model for evaluation of non-compliance of the system during the continuous monitoring phase will be described in the upcoming deliverable D4.4 [3].
+It is also worth mentioning that the provided computational model will be used for static risk assessment during the preparation for certification by the CSP, as well as during the continuous monitoring phase, during which the compliance of the cloud service with the selected certification scheme will be continuously evaluated.
+The use of the risk assessment model for evaluation of non-compliance of the system during the continuous monitoring phase has been described in the deliverable D4.4 [2] and will be updated in D4.5 [3].
 This deliverable only briefly outlines how risk assessment can be used during this phase.